alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ```

 ### Step 4 (b): Run Queries with Spark-Shell

-Hudi support Spark as query processor just like Hive.
-Here are the same hive queries running in spark-shell
+Here are the same queries running in Spark-Shell.

 ```java
 docker exec -it spark /bin/bash